 In June 2014, we entered the 2014 Merck License Agreement to develop compounds targeting cognitive dysfunction associated with Alzheimer's disease and other central nervous system conditions.
 Pursuant to the 2014 Merck License Agreement, we received upfront payments totaling US\$20 million, and another US\$10 million in February 2017 when the first compound from the collaboration entered Phase 1 clinical trials and we are eligible to receive up to an additional US\$465 million in milestone payments for achievement of certain development and commercial milestones.
-Further, Merck is obligated to pay us tiered royalties in the mid single digit to low sub-teen double digit percentage range on net sales of the licensed products, subject to reduction upon certain events.
+Further, Merck is obligated to pay us tiered royalties in the mid single digit to low double digit percentage range on net sales of the licensed products, subject to reduction upon certain events.
+We intend to issue to holders of ordinary shares outstanding prior to the completion of this offering a "CVR" and any royalties payable pursuant to the 2014 Merck License Agreement (net of any required taxes payable by us) will be paid only pursuant to a "CVR" to be issued in conjunction with this offering for the benefit solely of our existing shareholder and will not be retained by us or to investors who purchase ADSs.